 Not only the use of at least two assessors, but also consultation with co-workers, for example, can also increase the accuracy of the performance evaluation, reduce bias and increase candidate's perceptions of fairness.
-However, consulting co-workers may also raise privacy concerns.
+The consultation of co-workers however, can also create privacy issues.